Skip to content

 Coverage analysis#

-Woke supports code coverage analysis of both Python test scripts and Solidity contracts.
+Wake supports code coverage analysis of both Python test scripts and Solidity contracts.

 Python scripts coverage#